Veklury® (remdesivir)

 Product Labeling1

-RDV is indicated for the treatment of COVID-19 in adults and pediatric patients (birth to <18 years of age weighing at least 1.5 kg) who are hospitalized or not hospitalized, have mild-to-moderate COVID-19, and are at high risk for progression to severe COVID-19, including hospitalization or death.
+RDV is indicated for the treatment of COVID-19 in adults and pediatric patients (birth to <18 years of age weighing ≥1.5 kg) who are hospitalized or not hospitalized and have mildto-moderate COVID-19, and are at high risk for progression to severe COVID-19, including hospitalization or death.

 Use of RDV in pediatric patients from birth to <18 years of age and weighing ≥1.5 kg is supported by Study 5823, where 58 hospitalized pediatric participants were treated with weight-based RDV for up to 10 days.